-So, how can you harness your own people to innovate and gain a competitive edge?
-Here are nine steps that work in organizations of all sizes and types.
+Innovation is an essential part of any business’s success.
+Companies that remain static and do not encourage innovation among their employees run the risk of becoming limited and unable to compete.
+So, how can you inspire your own people to innovate and gain a competitive edge?
+Here are steps that work in organizations of all sizes and types.

-Organizational leaders should communicate their commitment to innovation widely through internal channels (intranet sites, social media, All Hands meetings, company newsletters, etc.).
-At the same time, employees should transparently communicate with their "higher ups," as well as with one another.
+Organizational leaders should communicate their commitment to innovation widely through internal channels (intranet sites, social media, all-hands meetings, company newsletters, etc.).
+At the same time, employees should feel comfortable communicating with their higher-ups as well as with one another.
 Everyone must listen to each other with equal regard.
 Solicit candid feedback from employees through surveys and polls – what is and isn’t working?
 Where do employees need more innovation support?

 You don’t need to be an engineer or researcher to be innovative.
-Some of the most impactful ideas can involve new business processes that create efficiencies and save money, a better way of communicating with customers that improves service, or a game-changing digital solution that disrupts the market, for instance.
+Some of the most impactful ideas can involve new business processes that create efficiencies and save money, a better way of communicating with customers that improves service, or a game-changing digital solution that disrupts the market.
 From executives to interns, great ideas can emerge from anyone inside an organization.

 Build a culture that encourages respectful collaboration across all levels and departments.
 Innovation programs should no longer be the domain of certain departments, such as engineering, R&D or product development.
 Instead, organizations should encourage every employee to tap into their passions, nurture their inner entrepreneur, think outside their job function and co-develop their idea with a team that has a variety of disciplines.

-As you break down silos and encourage employees from different departments to work together, keep in mind the importance of inclusion and diversity.
+As you break down silos and encourage employees from different departments to work together, keep in mind the importance of diversity and inclusion.
 Rarely do the best ideas arise when everyone on a team hails from the same background.
-Whether diversity means people of different races, genders, skill levels, ages, geographies and industries, or simply folks with different points of view, your employees have much more productive brainstorming sessions that lead to new ideas and solutions.
-And, those conversations are more impactful when everyone feels included, heard and valued.
+Whether diversity means people of different races, gender identities, skill levels, ages, geographies or industries, or simply folks with different points of view, your employees have much more productive brainstorming sessions that lead to new ideas and solutions.
+And those conversations are more impactful when everyone feels included, heard and valued.

 Making innovation a sport or game of sorts brings employees out of their self-assigned boxes.
-By creating friendly competitions that incentivizes employees and teams for identifying and developing new ideas, you will attract more employees to the innovation party.
-Reward and recognize particularly innovative ideas with a monetary bonus, time off or public acknowledgement.
+By creating friendly competitions that incentivize employees and teams for identifying and developing new ideas, you will attract more of your employees to the innovation party.
+Reward and recognize particularly innovative ideas with a monetary bonus, time off or public acknowledgment.

-Another way to drive participation is to have employees comment or vote on their favorite ideas to get more people contributing to the discussion.
-In addition, innovation events such as hack-a-thons, challenges or demonstrations encourage innovators bring their ideas to life outside of their typical work environment.
-For all this hard work, consider implementing an "Innovator Award" to generate excitement and interest among employees by rewarding them for implementing innovative new processes or elevating ideas.
+Another way to drive participation is to have employees comment or vote on their favorite ideas to get more people to contribute to the discussion.
+In addition, innovation events such as hackathons, challenges and demonstrations encourage innovators to bring their ideas to life outside of their typical work environment.
+For all this hard work, consider implementing an “innovator award” to generate excitement and interest among employees by rewarding them for implementing innovative processes or elevating ideas.

 Innovation doesn’t stop when your employees go home for the day.
-While it's important to invest in coaching, development and mentorship opportunities not only across the organization, it is equally important to do the same in the community.
-Encourage employees to attend workshops, lunch and learns and networking events to meet other local innovators.
-They may even help introduce you to a new partner that can accelerate your innovation efforts and bring additional ideas to the table.
+It’s important to invest in coaching, employee professional development and mentorship opportunities across the organization as well as within the community.
+Encourage employees to attend workshops, lunch and learns, and networking events to meet other local innovators.
+They may even help introduce you to a new partner who can accelerate your innovation efforts and bring additional ideas to the table.
 After all, innovation does not happen in a vacuum.
 You need a supporting cast of not only your own employees, but also a host of partners – customers, startups, developers, government representatives, researchers and academics from local universities.
 When diversified expertise comes together from both internal and external players to collaborate – and co-innovate – you can create more valuable innovations and outcomes.

 Innovation is not a one-time effort.
 To make an entrepreneurial mindset an integral part of the organization, it’s important for executives and managers to consistently and frequently reinforce key messages about how to embed innovation into their daily practices.
 You can also ask them questions about how to solve current problems in the workplace.
-For example, if they could improve communications, work flow processes or other aspects of the work day, what would it be, and how would they do so?
+For example, if they could improve communications, workflow processes or other aspects of the workday, what would they be, and how would they do so?

 Your people are the key to success as an organization.
 Invest in them.
 Listen to them.
 Cultivate them.
 Believe in them.
 And, by all means, inspire them to be innovative.
 By empowering employees with the time, ways and means to come up with new ideas, as well as the opportunity to collaborate with each other and fully develop their ideas, you are ensuring a legacy of innovation in your organization and long-term relevance in a rapidly changing digital age.